SuperKXT/deployments/README.md

 ./linux/setup.sh
 ```

-When prompted enter the frontend and backend config
+When prompted provide the frontend and backend config

 Add the appropriate tags to the runner (`production` or `qa`)

+If on Windows, Start both runners as a windows service